Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 9:

-“to a different person”: again, the word person is supplied, because I want to emphasize that both men and women can exercise these gifts.
+“to another person”: again, the word person is supplied, because I want to emphasize that both men and women can exercise these gifts.
 Everyone gets to play.

-“different”: it is the word heteros (pronounced heh-teh-rohss), and it too means “other” or “different” or “another.”
+“different”: it is the word heteros (pronounced heh-teh-rohss), and it too means “other” or “another.”

 “faith”: it is the noun pistis (pronounced peace-teace).
 It is used 243 times, and the NIV translates as “faith” in every case other than these: faithfulness (Matt.
 23:23; Rom.
 3:3; Gal.
 5:22, in the “fruit” list; Rev. 14:12); faithfulness (Rev. 13:10); trusted (Titus 2:10); believe or believing or belief (Gal.
 3:2, 5, 7; 2 Thess.
 2:13); pledge (1 Tim.
 5:12); given proof (Acts 17:31).
 Incidentally, the verb, pisteuō, is used 241 times.
 Therefore the noun faith and the verb “faithing” is the language of the NT and so the language of God.
 Relate to God by and through faith, not intellect alone, or whining for praying, and so on.

 So what does the noun mean in the context of the Spirit energizing it?
-It has to go farther than saving faith, because though that causes a person to enter the kingdom, we are now talking about someone who exercises faith that is inside the kingdom.
+It has to go farther than saving faith, because though that causes a person to enter the kingdom, we are now talking about someone who exercises faith who is inside the kingdom.
 It has to go deeper than a set of beliefs that constitute doctrine—important as that is.
 Clearly it must be a surge of faith that cannot come by itself or is worked up by human willpower or figured out by human reasoning.
 Paul says that this faith comes by the instrumentation of the same Spirit.
 He produces this faith.

 Please see this fuller post: